FROM RUSSIA WITH LOVE

 The eight brothers and sisters had shared so much – growing up in a poor but happy family, later having warm and loving families of their own.
 They celebrated family simchas together – and shared sad times too.
 But happy or sad, they were best when they were with each other and their children and grandchildren.
 Barney had retired to Bournemouth and Cissie had travelled the globe, but both were happiest when surrounded by family.

-And now, more than 100 years after Yiddish-speaking Russian immigrants arrived in London, unable to read, write or speak English, their grandchildren and great-grandchildren, and even great-great-grandchildren, gathered together in December 2011.
+And more than 100 years after Yiddish-speaking Russian immigrants arrived in London, unable to read, write or speak English, their grandchildren and great-grandchildren, and even great-great-grandchildren, gathered together in December 2011 and again in December 2018.

-Lewis never met any of the 120 people who attended the 2011 tea; Leah only met several of them, and they were too young then to remember her.
-Also looking down from above on the family party were Lewis and Leah’s children, eight brothers and sisters who would love to have been at the tea and were sorely missed on that day just as they are missed every day.
+Lewis never met any of the 120 people who attended the 2011 tea or the 2018 re-run; Leah only met several of them, and they were too young then to remember her.
+Also looking down from above on the family parties were Lewis and Leah’s children, eight brothers and sisters who would love to have been at the tea and were sorely missed on that day just as they are missed every day.